Wandeon/fleet/docs/runbooks/audio.md

 4) After convergence, the `audio-player` container starts and plays from the configured Icecast mount to your ALSA device.

+Note: On first converge after repo updates, Compose builds the small `audio-player` and `audio-control` images on-device; this takes a bit longer only the first time.

 ### Fallback File and Control API

 - The player automatically falls back to a local file if the stream is unavailable (auto mode).
 Upload a fallback file via the API as `/data/fallback.mp3`.